frankyildiz/Microservices/README.md

 }
 ```

-- Create a Jenkins pipeline with the name of `frank-yildiz-nightly` with the following script to run QA automation tests and configure a `cron job` to trigger the pipeline every night at midnight (`0 0 * * *`) on the `dev` branch.
-Input `jenkins/jenkinsfile-frank-yildiz-nightly` to the `Script Path` field. frank-yildiz nightly build pipeline should be built on a temporary QA automation environment.
+- Create a Jenkins pipeline with the name of `fati-yildiz-nightly` with the following script to run QA automation tests and configure a `cron job` to trigger the pipeline every night at midnight (`0 0 * * *`) on the `dev` branch.
+Input `jenkins/jenkinsfile-fati-yildiz-nightly` to the `Script Path` field. fati-yildiz nightly build pipeline should be built on a temporary QA automation environment.

 - Commit the change, then push the script to the remote repo.